commerce-docs/pbmodules/README.md

-# PB Modules!
+# PB Modules
-## A scaffolding CLI for creating Page Builder modules

-`pbmodules` is a scaffolding CLI for creating both custom and extension starter modules for Page Builder content types.
+PB Modules is a scaffolding CLI for creating both custom and extension starter modules for Page Builder content types.

 ## Usage